microsoft/vscode-arduino/README.md

 Manual rebuild: **Arduino: Rebuild IntelliSense Configuration**,
 Keybindings: <kbd>Alt</kbd> + <kbd>Cmd</kbd> + <kbd>I</kbd> *or* <kbd>Alt</kbd> + <kbd>Ctrl</kbd> + <kbd>I</kbd>

-When the analysis is invoked manually it overrides global and project specific settings.
+When the analysis is invoked manually it ignores any global and project specific disable.

 ### IntelliSense Configurations
 vscode-arduino's analysis stores the result as a dedicated IntelliSense-configuration named `Arduino`.
 You have to select it from the far right of the status bar when you're in one of your source files as shown here: